mzdb/pwiz-mzdb/README.md

 Options:

 	-i, --input : specify the input rawfile path
-	-o, --output : specify the output filename (must be an absolute path) -c, --centroid : centroidization, eg: -c 1 (centroidization msLevel 1) or -c 1-5 (centroidization msLevel 1 to msLevel 5) -p, --profile : idem but for profile mode
+	-o, --output : specify the output filename
+	-c, --centroid : centroidization, eg: -c 1 (centroidization msLevel 1) or -c 1-5 (centroidization msLevel 1 to msLevel 5)
+	-p, --profile : idem but for profile mode
 	-f, --fitted : idem buf for fitted mode
-	-T, --bbTimeWidth : bounding box width for ms1 in seconds, default: 15s -t, --bbTimeWidthMSn : bounding box width for ms > 1 in seconds, default: 0s -M, --bbMzWidth : bounding box height for ms1 in Da, default: 5Da -m, --bbMzWidthMSn : bounding box height for msn in Da, default: 10000Da -a, --acquisition : dda, dia or auto (converter will try to determine if the analysis is DIA or DDA), default: auto --no_loss : if present, leads to 64 bits conversion of mz and intenstites (larger ouput file) --cycles : only convert the selected range of cycles, eg: 1-10 (first ten cycles) or 10- (from cycle 10 to the end) ; using this option will disable progress information
+    -T, --bbTimeWidth : bounding box width for ms1 in seconds, default: 15s for DDA, 60s for DIA -t, --bbTimeWidthMSn : bounding box width for ms > 1 in seconds, default: 0s for DDA, 75s for DIA -M, --bbMzWidth : bounding box height for ms1 in Da, default: 5Da for DDA and DIA -m, --bbMzWidthMSn : bounding box height for msn in Da, default: 10000Da for DDA, 20Da for DIA -a, --acquisition : dda, dia or auto (converter will try to determine if the analysis is DIA or DDA), default: auto --noLoss : if present, leads to 64 bits conversion of mz and intenstites (larger ouput file) --cycles : only convert the selected range of cycles, eg: 1-10 (first ten cycles) or 10- (from cycle 10 to the end) ; using this option will disable progress information
-	-s, --safe_mode : use centroid mode if the requested mode is not available --log : console, file or both (log file will be put in the same directory as the output file), default: console -h --help : show help
+	-s, --safeMode : use centroid mode if the requested mode is not available --log : console, file or both (log file will be put in the same directory as the output file), default: console -v, --version: display version information
+	-h --help : show help
 ```